 All radio usage is subjected to an automatch routine.
 Any reported usage that passes the automatch is paid.
-Usages which have not automatched are then subject to a manual match process if they have a combined usage value for a single work of at least £5 for both performing and mechanical royalties.
-Any reported work usages that cannot be matched automatically, and that do not provide a royalty of more than £5 across all radio services within a single distribution, will be deemed non-distributable.
-These usages are not processed further or ever paid.4
+Usages which have not automatched are then subject to a manual match process if they have enough usage value for both performing and mechanical royalties.
+Any reported work usages that cannot be matched automatically, and that do not provide a royalty of enough usage value across all radio services within a single distribution, will be deemed non-distributable.
+These usages are not processed further or ever paid. $^{\rm 4}$